blockchainsllc/in3-docs/docs/api-c.md

 creates a new Incubes configuration for a specified chain and returns the pointer.

-when creating the client only the one chain will be configured. (saves memory). but if you pass `ETH_CHAIN_ID_MULTICHAIN` as argument all known chains will be configured allowing you to switch between chains within the same client or configuring your own chain.
+when creating the client only the one chain will be configured. (saves memory). but if you pass `CHAIN_ID_MULTICHAIN` as argument all known chains will be configured allowing you to switch between chains within the same client or configuring your own chain.

 you need to free this instance with `in3_free` after use!